 Reed and Kellogg were not the first to represent sentence structure visually, nor did their system immediately replace all others.
 The Reed-Kellogg method only won out after a period of competition among different schemes.
 This early history, however, is essentially unknown today.
 Reed-Kellogg diagrams are a tool of textbooks, and as Thomas Kuhn noted, textbooks tend to efface the history of their subject.
 Nor have there been many contemporary writers who have taken an interest in the topic.
 Kitty Burns Florey published a popular account, Sister Bernadette's Barking Dog, which contains modest historical detail, extensive speculation, and some significant errors.
 A PhD dissertation on the topic also exists (Brittain, 1973), which is an invaluable survey of many early graphical schemes.
 This work, though suffers from a tendency simply to catalog the various systems.
 The analysis is confined to considering how adequate the systems were with respect to transformational-generative syntax as it was understood in the early 1970s.
 Brittain provides minimal historical narrative and does not try to explain the reason for the sudden appearance of diagrams in the middle of the nineteenth century.

-The following pages represent notes for an article I am writing on the topic, including a scan of a substantial portion of the earliest attempt to provide a systematic scheme for diagramming, Clark's Practical Grammar (1847).
+The following pages represent notes that I collected for an article on the topic, an article which, given the demands on my time, I am unlikely to complete any time soon.
+I've included a scan of a substantial portion of the earliest attempt to provide a systematic scheme for diagramming, Clark's Practical Grammar (1847).
 If you have copies of any other 19th-century works that use different diagramming schemes and are willing to send me scans, I will add them here.